VMBlakelock/studiofettle-mind-body-studio/README.md

 - Showcase the various services on offer at studiofettle.
 - Would like the header and footer to stay static and in place on every page throughout the site.
 - Have initially only three pages - Home page, Meet the team page and a Contact Us form.

 - The Home page will
   1. House the business logo
   2. Have a nav bar linking to the other pages
   3. Promote the studio using inhouse images
-  4. Explain the buisness philosophy and what Studiofettle stands for
+  4. Explain the buisness philosophy and what Studiofettle aim to deliver and stands for
   5. Showcase testimonials from current clients
-  6. Display the location and contact details
+  6. Display the studio's location and contact details
   6. Have a social media link to the Facebook platform

 - The Meet the team page will promote
   1. Communicate the principle inhouse team
   2. Their role within the buisiness, qualification details, images
   3. Their aspirations to assist clients in meeting their personal goals
-  4. Advertise the services on offer by presenting the individual logos
+  4. Advertise the various services on offer by presenting the individual service brand and logos

 - The Contact Us page will allow
   1. The user to click on a service(s) they are interested in and be able to message the studio with questions